lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ### Nginx

-To host a web site you need to have a web server running to serve it, which is exactly what Nginx is for:
+To host a web site you need to have a web server set up.
+We're going to use Nginx:

 ```shell
 sudo apt install -y nginx